carlonicora/RAW/jinx.md

 #### Passive resistance

 The difficulty to hit is, by default, 25.
 However, if the defendant has a skill which identifies an ability to oppose the attack (both attacker and defender have melee ability) then the default value may be replaced by the defender's ability.
-This is considered a passive resistance, and does not require the defending character to spend their action turn.
+This is considered a passive resistance and does not require the defending character to spend their action turn.
 It is automatic.

 > After spotting *Okado*, the guard raises his sword and attacks her.
-The guard has a melee ability of 36, and with a roll of 13 he would have scored a success of 24 (ability+1d20-25).
+The guard has a melee ability of 36, and with a roll of 13, he would have scored a success of 24 (ability+1d20-25).
 However, *Okado* is extremely skilled with her sword and she naturally knows how to defend an attack.
 Her melee ability is 53, which is enough to parry the guard's attack (which totalled 49).

 Please note that every additional passive action performed in the same round receives a -5 penalty.

 > The second guard, galvanised but his colleague, decides to attack *Okado* as well.
 This time, because *Okado* has already parried an attack in the same round, the passive resistance will receive a penalty of -5.
 The second guard has a melee ability of 34 and rolls a 17, which totals 51.
 While *Okado* has a melee ability of 53, with a penalty of -5, she can only offer a passive resistance of 48.
-The second guard will hit, but causing only minimal damage to her.
+The second guard will hit but causing only minimal damage to her.
 >
 > It is now *Okado*'s time to attack.
-She focuses on her first guard first, hitting him (ability of 53 plus a 1d20 roll of 15 minus a passive resistance of 36 gives her a 32 points success) and causing a heavy damage.
+She focuses on her first guard first, hitting him (the ability of 53 plus a 1d20 roll of 15 minus a passive resistance of 36 gives her a 32 points success) and causing a massive damage.
 She also uses her melee talent of two attacks per round on the second guard, which is killed instantaneously, as *Okado* rolls a critical hit (ability 53 - second attack talent penalty -5 + 1d20 roll of 20 + bonus 1d20 roll of 18 - passive resistance of 34 for a success of 52) delivering three times the normal damage of her sword.

 #### Attack modifiers